ibm-cloud-docs/containers/cs_istio.md

 In Kubernetes version 1.16 and later clusters, you can install the generally available managed Istio add-on.
 {: shortdesc}

 Version 1.5 of the Istio add-on is supported for clusters that run Kubernetes versions 1.16 and 1.17 only.
+Currently, the Istio add-on is not supported for version 1.18 clusters.
 {: note}

 **Before you begin**</br>